OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart.md

 ### Next steps

 Congratulations, you've successfully created a Word task pane add-in!
-Next, learn more about developing Office Add-ins with Visual Studio, continue to the following article.
+Next, to learn more about developing Office Add-ins with Visual Studio, continue to the following article.

 > [!div class="nextstepaction"]
 > [Develop Office Add-ins with Visual Studio](../develop/develop-add-ins-visual-studio.md)